emgaspar/emgaspar/README.md

 emgaspar@github
 -----------------------------------
 🏫 MsC Computer engineering
-🔎 Main interests in Embedded Systems and Real-Time Operating System 🔭 Working on Microcontrollers and other embedded devices 🌱 Learning about Real-Operating Systems Internals and Rust Language 🌟 Main languages: Ada, C/C++, Python
+🔎 Main interests in Embedded Systems and RTOS
+🔭 Working on Microcontrollers and other embedded devices 🌱 Learning about RTOS Internals and Rust Language
+🌟 Main languages: Ada, C/C++, Python
 💻 Total commits: N/A
 ⭐ Total start gained: N/A